SabineGoett/-ih_datamadpt0420_project_final/README.md

 **b) Differences in film evaluations on the spanish and the german website**

+The choice of films (100 top films in the categories (drama, comedy and action) are different on the spanish and the german website.

 Only one third of the considered films are among the top 100 valued films on the spanish website as well as on the german website.
-This result is similar for all three categories (drama, comedy, action).
-The evaluation for the films which are identical on both websites seem not to differ so much between the two languages.
+This result is similar for all three categories.
+The evaluation for the films which are identical on both websites do not differ so much.

 ![compare spanish and german film evaluation](./charts/table_comparison_of_spanish_and_german_film_evaluations.png)

-**c) Comparison of films
+**c) Comparison of films**

 ![compare films](./charts/drama_evaluation_sp_ge.png)
 ![compare films](./charts/comedy_evaluation_sp_ge.png)